 Don’t make a Drama out of a Crisis!

-The drama triangle is a social model that was first written about by Dr. Stephen Karpman, 40 odd years ago.
-Under the theory, people in conflict play one (or more) or three roles: Perpetrator, Rescuer and Victim.
+I am often drawn to psychology to help me in my conflict resolution practice.
+Especially when parties seem to be “stuck”.
+The Drama Triangle is a social model that was first written about by Dr. Stephen Karpman, 40 odd years ago.
+According to Karpman, people in conflict play one of three roles: Perpetrator, Rescuer or Victim.

 The Victim: The Victim says, "Poor me!".
-The Victim feels victimised, oppressed, helpless, hopeless, powerless, ashamed, and seems unable to make decisions, solve problems, take pleasure in life, or achieve insight into their condition.
-The Victim, if not actually being persecuted, will seek out a Perpetrator and also a Rescuer who will save the day but also perpetuate the Victim's negative feelings about themselves.
+The Victim feels victimized, oppressed, helpless, hopeless, powerless, ashamed, and seems unable to make decisions, solve problems, take pleasure in life, or achieve insight into their condition.
+The Victim can’t or won’t see the way forward and often lives in the past.
+They are always looking for reasons why the mediation will not succeed.
+They often don’t recognise that they are playing the Victim, because it’s always someone else’s fault.
+The Victim, if not actually being persecuted, will always seek out a Perpetrator.
+The Victim will also seek out a Rescuer who will save the day, but who will also perpetuate the Victim's negative feelings about themselves.

-The Perpetrator: (a.k.a.
-Villain) The Persecutor insists, "It's all your own fault".
-The Persecutor is controlling, blaming, critical, oppressive, angry, authoritarian, rigid, and superior.
+The Perpetrator: (a.k.a. the Villain).
+The Persecutor insists, "It's all your fault".
+The Persecutor is controlling, blaming, bullying, critical, oppressive, angry, authoritarian, rigid, and superior.
+Interestingly, many Perpetrators justify their behaviour on having been Victims at some point in the past.

 The Drama Triangle players take on roles that are not static, and various scenarios can occur.
 For example, the Victim might turn on the Rescuer, and the Rescuer then switches to being the Perpetrator.

-I was involved recently in negotiating the logistics around setting up a mediation and it was really amazing how easy it is to get sucked into the Drama Triangle.
+I was recently involved in negotiating the logistics of setting up a mediation meeting, and it was amazing how easy it is to get sucked into the Drama Triangle.
 In this case one of the parties, who was then playing the Victim, asked me to contact a third party to make something happen before the mediation meeting.
-I wanted the meeting to go ahead and I could see that acting on his request might make that happen.
-But I quickly saw that I was being dragged into more than just ‘meeting logistics’.
-In just making the call, as requested, I was becoming too involved in the resolution of the dispute.
-And that’s the job of the Parties.
-I told the Victim, politely, “no”.
+I wanted the meeting to go ahead and I could see that what they wanted me to do might make that happen, but I soon saw that it was developing into more than just ‘meeting logistics’.
+In just making the call, as requested, I was becoming too involved in the resolution of the dispute – that’s the job of the parties.
+I told the Victim, politely “no – you should do that”.